CCheCastaldo/mapppdr/README.md

 -   `persons` - data frame containing bibliographic identifiers for all people who contributed data to MAPPPD
 -   `citation_persons` - data frame linking contributors to their
-    citations referenced in MAPPPD
+    citations in MAPPPD
--   `mapppd_bib` - bibliographic information for all citation referenced
+-   `mapppd_bib` - `BibEntry` object containing bibliographic
-    in MAPPPD
+    information for all citations in MAPPPD
 -   `penmap` - Function that creates leaflet of of all known *Pygoscelis* and Emperor penguin breeding sites south of 60 degrees S latitude